Montmorency/FFTandPDEs/README.md

-#FFTs, PDEs and Useful Computer stuff
+#FFTs, PDEs, and Useful Computer stuff

 Originally this repo was a series of Python scripts to plot some common Fourier series and the time evolution of a